Medicinal Plant Lexicon

 Herbal drug preparations in finished dosage forms

-• A special dried extract with a drug-extract ratio (DEV native) of 35-67:1 (extraction solvent: acetone 60%) are processed in solid and liquid dosage forms.
-The extract is quantified at 22-27% flavonoids, calculated as flavonoid glycosides and 5-7% terpene lactones, of which 2.8 to 3.4% are ginkgolides A, B and C and 2.6 to 3.1% bilobalide
+• A special dried extract with a drug-extract ratio (DEV native) of 35-67:1 (extraction solvent: acetone 60%) is processed in solid and liquid dosage forms.
+The extract is quantified at 22-27% flavonoids, reported as flavonoid glycosides and 5-7% terpene lactones, of which 2.8 to 3.4% are ginkgolides A, B and C and 2.6 to 3.1% bilobalide.

 Dosage

-With a tea made from ginkgo leaves the effective dose is not reached, so drinking a ginkgo tea is discouraged.
-Additionally, the concentration of harmful ginkgolic in the commercially available tea is not controlled.
+A tea made from ginkgo leaves does not reach the effective dose, so drinking ginkgo tea is not recommended.
+Additionally, the concentration of harmful ginkgolic acids and ginkgo toxins in commercially available teas is not controlled.
+This is particularly true for teas sold online.

 Notes

-Ginkgo preparations must be avoided in any form with hypersensitivity to Ginkgo biloba.
-During pregnancy and breast-feeding ginkgo should not be used without consulting the doctor, because as yet there is no experience on its harmlessness.
+Ginkgo preparations must be avoided in any form in case of hypersensitivity to Ginkgo biloba.
+During pregnancy and lactation, ginkgo should not be used without consulting a medical doctor, as there is no evidence of its harmlessness to date.
+The use in adolescents under the age of 18 is not recommended due to a lack of evidence.

 Side effects

-When taking ginkgo, mild gastrointestinal complaints, headaches or allergic skin reactions may occur very rarely.
+Very rarely, when taking ginkgo, mild gastrointestinal complaints, headaches, or allergic skin reactions may occur.
 Individual cases of bleeding were observed with the long-term use of ginkgo, their causal association with the use of ginkgo preparations is uncertain.
 A simultaneous intake of drugs that inhibit blood clotting is discouraged.

 References